Triple Crown Condos

-The BC Government imposes a property transfer tax on all property sales which must be paid before any home can be legally transferred to a new owner.
-However, as a first-time home buyer, you qualify for a full transfer tax refund as long as you intend to use it as your principal residence, and your home’s fair-market-value is $500,000 or less.
+The British Columbia Provincial Government imposes a property transfer tax, which must be paid before any home can be legally transferred to a new owner.
+As a first-time home buyer, you qualify for a full transfer tax refund if your home is in BC, you intend to use it as your principal residence, and your home’s fair-market-value is$500,000 or less.

-The B.C.
-Government's Home Partnership program opened this year, which provides loans of up to $37,500 to help first-time homebuyers fund their down payment in Victoria’s pricey housing market.
+The B.C. government's Home Partnership program opened this year, which provides loans of up to $37,500 to help first-time homebuyers fund their down payment in the province's pricey housing market.

-Interestingly, studies show most first-time home buyers sell within seven years, at which time your primary mortgage and your government loan would be paid off.
+This is a second, 25-year term mortgage provided by the government with an upside of no interest or payments for five years.
+Studies show most first-time home buyers sell within seven years, at which time this mortgage would be paid off.

 There is a list of eligibility requirements.
 In a nutshell, you need to be a Canadian citizen or permanent resident for five years, live in British Columbia, have a household income under $150,000 per year, be pre-approved for a high-ratio mortgage, be buying a home for less than $750,000 and intend it as your principal residence for five years.

-When we’re talking to clients who want to buy a prebuilt condominium with a completion date of a year or more, one of the bigger concerns we hear is, “How do I make sure I’m approved at closing and ensure I’m going to be able to get financing?”
+When you want to buy a prebuilt condominium with a completion date of a year or more, one of the greatest concerns we hear from our clients it, “How do I make sure I’m approved at closing and how can I get the financing?”

-That is a very good question since most lenders will only hold an approval for 120 days, but we happily discovered and excellent product provided by RBC and we often suggest our clients speak with a mortgage specialist who works with the bank to specialize in long-term closings.
+That’s a good question because most lenders will only hold an approval for 120 days, but we discovered RBC’s excellent product and we often suggest our clients speak with a mortgage specialist at RBC which specializes in long-term closing.

-Most lenders will pull your credit report at the end of the prebuild period to make sure nothing’s changed for the worse in your life.
+Most lenders will pull your credit report at the end to make sure nothing’s changed.
 Or they will send out an appraiser just before you close, then base the price on the lower of either the contract or the appraisal.
-If, for any reason, the appraisal comes back as a lower amount because market value falls, (as unlikely as that is in Victoria), you would be expected to come up with that difference or risk losing your funding.
+You would be expected to come up with that difference or lose your funding if the market value falls in the interim (unlikely as that is in Victoria).

-RBC doesn’t work that way.
-“We’ll hold a fixed rate for up to two years,” says Jennifer Byatt, an RBC mortgage specialist.
+RBC doesn’t do that.
+“We’ll hold a fixed rate for up to two years,” says Jennifer Byatt.
 “We take your application now and the market value right now.
 We send an appraiser out to make sure the value and current sales are there, and we take that number for our market value.
 At the time of closing, if anything has changed, it doesn’t matter because we have given a firm approval and we don’t look back.”

-As you know, if you have less than a twenty percent down payment, qualifying for a mortgage means you must pass a “stress test”.
-That means you must prove you can afford payments based on the Bank of Canada’s five-year benchmark rate, which is currently at 4.80 percent, or your contract mortgage rate plus two percentage points, whichever is greater.
+Qualifying for a mortgage means you must pass a “stress test”.
+That means you must prove you can afford payments based on the Bank of Canada’s five-year benchmark rate, which is currently at 4.99 percent, or your contract mortgage rate plus two percentage points, whichever is greater.

-If you’re an average-income family or first-time home buyer in Langford, we encourage you to look into purchasing a condominium with Triple Crown.
-It’s a viable option with more benefits than you might realize.
-You can get a lot of home in a condominium at a great price as compared to detached dwellings, there is a lot less work (time and money) for maintenance and upkeep, and our location is terrific!
-The average price of a condominium in Greater Victoria is $488,348, whereas the average price of a detached home is $884,196.
+If you’re an average-income family or first-time home buyer in Victoria, a condominium is a viable option we encourage you to look at closely.
+You can get a lot of home in a condominium at a great price as compared to detached dwellings, you’ll have far less work to maintenance your home, and our location is terrific!

 Please feel free to contact us any time.
 We are here to provide any information you may require or answer any questions you may have.
 We look forward to hearing from you!